-On a day in early August of 1985 we set out on our biggest adventure in our twenty years of summer vacations in Brand.This will be the most strenuous Wanderung we had ever made.
-Our hostess and dear friend, Gerti, lent me a pair of red knit gloves, but, as we would find out, they were not much good for the way the weather turned out on the tricky Südwabdstaeig.
+On a day in early August of 1985 we set out on what turned out to be the most adventurous of our undertakings during the twenty summers in Brand.This would be the most strenuous Wanderung we had ever made.
+Our hostess and dear friend, Gerti, lent me a pair of red knit gloves, but, as we were to find out, they were not much good for the way the weather turned out on the tricky Südwabdstaeig.

 Mannheimerhütte is at the approximate altitude of 2700 m. and the distance from Douglashütte is a whole lot of kilometers.
 But of course we spent the night in this very comfortable Hütte.
 Until this year we had just gone as far as to the Totalphütte, at 2385 m., and we had found that quite enough.
 But of course this was a two-day trek.
-Douglashütte is at 2000 m. so it was going to be a rise of 700 m. in all.
+Douglashütte is at 2000 m. so it was going to be an ascent of 700 m. in all.
 We took it all very well though.
 It is amazing how for each consecutive year your stamina seems to improve.
-But of course you also get more and more used to the mountains and increasingly trittsicher.
+But of course you also get more and more used to the mountains and increasingly trittsicher. (sure of foot)

-After resting a bit on our beds and then went down to the Stube, still feeling cold into our marrow.
+After resting a bit on our beds we went down to the Stube, still feeling chilled into our marrow.
 Of course the tiredness played a part in our chills too.
-I will never forget how we ordered Jägertee, tea with rum, one cup after the other, to warm us up — but nothing seemed to help our shivers.
+We ordered Jägertee, tea with rum, one cup after the other, to warm us up — but nothing seemed to help our shivers.
 John wrote in our Tagebuch that we also had some Obstler, and I don’t doubt it.

 We played casino in the Stube with an incomplete deck of cards since all the complete ones were taken.
 Maybe people brought their own deck of cards.
 John remembers (or our trip-book does) that we got to know a Dutch couple and one other couple.
 Not surprising when you are sharing an adventure like this.
-And all the time it was snowing big white flakes outside.
+And all the time it was snowing big white flakes outside the windows.

 We had actually been considering climbing Panülerkopf on this trip, a mountain that is on the right (west) as you leave Mannheimerhütte.
 I don’t think, however, we would have done it even without this unexpected snowstorm.
 What we did was wonderful, and it was enough.

 Now, the cable on Südwandsteig was a bit of a problem.
 It was covered in ice, and the knit gloves Gerti had lent me were too slippery for this situation.
 I had to take them off and grab the icy cable with my bare hands.
 It felt cold, but I didn’t get stuck to it.
 It was all right.
-The same for everybody else, unless they had some slip-free gloves.
+The same for everyone else, unless they had some slip-free gloves.
 Leather would most likely have been a lot better.

-The Südwandsteig was a bit trickier in this icy weather , but we held on firmly to the cables and it was just another fun adventure.
+The Südwandsteig was quite a bit trickier in this icy weather , but we held on firmly to the cables and it was just another fun adventure.

 After this adventure we began to consider ourselves as seasoned Bergwanderer..
 It was our sixth summer in Brand and Haus Kella-Egg and we had learned a lot of flower names, from various kinds of gentians to Alpenrosen and Silberwurz.
 Just a walk around Lünersee offers you an amazing number of different gorgeous flowers, from a wide variety of bluebells to Alpenrosen and different kinds of violets.

 We started out early and took the first Bahn up to Lünersee.
 When we got to Totalphütte there was not a soul at the tables outside.
 The beginning was like a little piece of Südwandsteig, but we soon turned right and went on up and up.
 At the outset we did not have the impression that Schesaplana was going to be covered in clouds, but as we kept climbing it got cloudier and cloudier.
 It did not matter too much though.
-It was the climb that was fun.
+It was the climb itself that was fun.

 On our way back down, just as we got back onto the path that goes around Lünersee we saw these incredibly wonderful purple gentians (below).
 The real name is Feld-Kleinenzian.

 In the meantime we had been very busy making our new house in Genas habitable, with closets, cabinets and the like.
 I don’t think they build unfinished houses like that any more, not even in France, but this was in 1986.
-In the kitchen there was nothing but a sink,which we exchanged for a better one right away.
-I had brought a new dress and high-heeled shoes to Brand, so I was well prepared for all the dancing.
+In the kitchen there was nothing but a sink,which we exchanged for a resin double sink right away.